MattDekinder/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

-The CSS file created by Matthew Dekinder is licensed under the Apache 2.0 license.
+The code files created by Matthew Dekinder is licensed under the Apache 2.0 license.

+Textual content in good.html and ugly.html is copyright Matthew Dekinder (C) 2017 under the CC-BY-SA 3.0 unported license.
+Attribution should be a hyperlink to the repository and (C) 2017 Matthew Dekinder visibile in the text.

 Changes to Project Gutenberg HTML:
 =================================